 - Wind power costs hit record lows in 2014, and have fallen by 54% in the last five years.

 - Wind prices are projected to decrease by 20%-30% over the next 20 years.

 - Wind is already out-competing natural gas and other fossil fuels on price in many parts of the country, and the U.S. Energy Information Administration estimates that the price of natural gas will likely increase by 70%-110% by 2025.

-With your help, we can convince our lawmakers to protect Maryland’s health, economy, climate and energy security by expanding our commitment to clean electricity.
+With your help, we can convince our lawmakers to override the veto and protect Maryland’s health, economy, climate and energy security by expanding our commitment to clean electricity.
 Contact Brooke Harper, our Maryland Outreach Coordinator, at Brooke@chesapeakeclimate.org.

 - “Maryland House Advances Major Bill to Expand Renewable Energy.
 CCAN Press Release.”
 3/21/16.